anchtun1212/java-design-patterns-SOLID-design-principles/README.md

 `A- High level modules should not depend upon low level modules.
 Both should depend upon Abstractions.`

 `B- Abstractions should not depend upon details.
 Details should depend upon Abstractions.`

+# Design Patterns

+1- Creational:

+`Deal with the process of creation of objects of classes`

+- Builder

+- Simple Factory

+- Factory Method

+- Prototype

+- Singleton

+- Abstract Factory

+- Object Pool